-Insurable Interest: The person you’re insuring affects you financially, and you would be negatively affected if that person were to pass away.
+Insurable Interest: The person you insure affects you financially, and you would be negatively affected if that person were to pass away.

 Buying cash value life insurance policies for other people, particularly your children, is typically easier than setting up your own policy.
-For more information on whole life insurance for children, issue #3 of The Donohoe Bulletin is a great read.
+For more information on whole life insurance for children, read issue #3 of The Donohoe Bulletin.

-This February, show your loved ones you care about their financial well being and schedule a free consultation with a Wealth Strategist to learn more about the benefits of dividend-paying whole life insurance to fund your family bank.
+This February, show your loved ones you care about their financial well being.
+Schedule a free consultation with a Wealth Strategist to learn more about the benefits of dividend-paying whole life insurance to fund your family bank.
 We work with a variety of providers to tailor policies to your unique family dynamic and financial goals.